Jacobw1oo/JakeBox/README.md

 ```bash
 curl -s -o ~/jakebox.sh https://raw.githubusercontent.com/Jacobw1oo/jakebox/main/scripts/part4.sh && . ~/part4.sh 1
 ```
 lastly sorry there a few bugs and fixes that are in the script but never apply.
-Frist is passwd root, the rest commands are in part4 and mostly can just be copied and paste
+Frist is passwd root, the rest commands are in part4 and mostly can just be copied and paste.
 Commands below are for testing.
 ```bash
   update-binfmts --display